KaletheQuick/cs442_final_project/README.md

 ### Markdown Previewer Enhanced
 If we decide to keep our feature tracking in a markdown file, this extension makes it nice to look at in VSCode VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced

+## Server
+A python server using websockets.
+Intended for use with a python virtual environment.
+Set up venv with python 3.12 and requirements.txt